A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: The pseudovacuum

-In the QL, the field $A_\mu$ corresponds to the photon, and $c^\tc_\mu$ corresponds to gluons associated with the Gell-Mann basis of $\SU{3}_C$ given in \Eref{eq:Cbasis}.
-The QL introduces a preferred rest frame, but this is largely undetectable at energy scales small compared to $\mc{E}^{(2)}_\QL$, which is comparable to the Planck energy.
+The field $A_\mu$ corresponds to the photon, and $c^\tc_\mu$ corresponds to gluons associated with the Gell-Mann basis of $\SU{3}_C$ plus an additional diagonal species, as enumerated in \PErefr{II}{eq:Cbasis1}{eq:Cbasis2}.
+The construction of the pseudovacuum introduces a preferred rest frame, but this is essentially undetectable at energy scales small compared with

-Finally, there is also a dilaton field.
-This is introduced in \sref{QGsec:dilatonfield} of \rcite{pfeifer2020_R18}, and is denoted $\bm\Delta$.
-The gradient of the dilaton field,

-acts as a vector boson having no charge with respect to either $\SU{3}_A$ or $\SU{3}_C$.
-As its QL expectation value has not been zeroed by gauge, by maximisation of entropy in the QL this boson also satisfies a relationship

-By \Erefr{QGeq:connectionmap2a}{QGeq:defDmu2} of \rcite{pfeifer2020_R18}, boson $\bm\Delta_\mu$ is analogous to vector boson $\varphi^{81}_\mu$ \cite[\Eref{QGeq:varphi81}]{pfeifer2020_R18}, and therefore couples to foreground fields with the same bare interaction strength as the gluons, which are derived from the related bosons $\varphi^z_\mu|_{z\in\{1,\ldots,80\}}$ of $\SU{9}$ \cite[\sref{QGsec:vectorpre}]{pfeifer2020_R18}.
-The dilaton gradient field may be treated as a ninth gluon, associated with the trivial representation of $\su{3}_C$.
-In what follows, the family of gluons will be taken to include the vector dilaton gradient, giving a combined symmetry group

-When referring to uncertainty in results, experimental uncertainties will be denoted $\sigma_\mrm{exp}$, and uncertainties in the theoretical calculation will be denoted $\sigma_\mrm{th}$.

-In this paper, it is generally assumed that any paricle under study is at rest or near-rest with respect to the isotropy frame of the QL.
-It is worth noting that, as per \sref{QGsec:isotropy} of \rcite{pfeifer2020_R18}, a particle may be considered close to at rest if its boost parameter satisfies
+which is seen to be approximately $3.1~\TeV$~\eref{eq:EOmegavalue}.
+To leading order the value of $N_0$ is